Homogeneous Khovanskii bases and MUVAK bases: Introduction

 Just as for SAGBI and Khovanskii bases, a finite homogeneous Khovanskii basis or finite MUVAK basis does in general not exist for a given algebra.
 In section~\ref{sec:ex}, we study several examples showing how the cardinality of a homogeneous Khovanskii basis may depend on the chosen grading.
 In particular, we give an example for an algebra that has a finite homogeneous Khovanskii basis for one grading, but there is no finite basis for another one (Example~\ref{ex:inf}).

 We finally discuss our initial motivation for this article, namely the computation of Cox rings of minimal models of quotient singularities in section~\ref{sec:cox}.
-We recall a theorem by Yamagishi \cite{Yam18} and Grab \cite{Gra19} that characterizes a generating system for such a Cox ring by a MUVAK bases.
-In \cite{Yam18}, gives an algorithm to compute such generators.
-We implemented the algorithms in this paper in the computer algebra system OSCAR \cite{Osc,DEFHJ24} and compared these approaches with our implementation of Yamagishi's algorithm stemming from \cite{Sch23}.
+We recall a theorem by Yamagishi \cite{Yam18} and Grab \cite{Gra19} that characterizes a generating system for such a Cox ring by a MUVAK basis.
+In \cite{Yam18}, Yamagishi gives an algorithm to compute such generators.
+We implemented the algorithms in this paper in the computer algebra system OSCAR \cite{Osc,DEFHJ25} and compared these approaches with our implementation of Yamagishi's algorithm stemming from \cite{Sch23}.
 Our algorithms appear to be an improvement of Yamagishi's algorithm, see the timings in Table~\ref{tab:timings}.
+The code used for these timings is freely available online at

 In the appendix, we describe an efficient method to compute the homogenization of an ideal with respect to non\-/negative weights by a generalization of `Bayer's method'.
 This is relevant for a performant implementation of both Algorithm~\ref{alg:muvak} and Yamagishi's algorithm.